Change of Measure for Bayesian Field Inversion with Hierarchical Hyperparameters Sampling: Conclusion

 In this paper, we developed and implemented a novel approach to efficiently deal with hyperparameters in Bayesian inference of Gaussian fields.
 Specifically, the approach relies on a representation of the field in a fixed reduced basis, carefully selected, and the prior's covariance of the reduced coordinates is seen as a function of the hyperparameters.
 The cornerstone of our approach is a change of measure designed to avoid the dependency of the likelihood on the hyperparameters.
 From a methodological viewpoint, the change of measure yields a posterior that depends smoothly on the hyperparameters and reduced coordinates, compared to alternative approaches such as the change of coordinates which can exhibit discontinuities.

-This smoothness enable to use surrogate models to decrease the computational cost of the MCMC sampling.
+This smoothness enables to use surrogate models to decrease the computational cost of the MCMC sampling.
 In practice, the \gls{com} results in a hierarchical Bayes formulation with a closed-form expression for the hyperparameters-dependent prior: it allows the efficient sampling of the joint distribution with an auxiliary variable.
-The method was demonstrated on two test cases.
-The main conclusion of these experiments is that the exploration of the hyperparameters space is highly valuable because it provides a better estimation of the field uncertainties.
+The method was demonstrated on three test cases with various complexities and geometries.
+The numerical experiments demonstrate that the hyperparameters space exploration is \begin{inparaenum}[i)] \item highly valuable because it provides a better estimation of the field uncertainties and \item computationally tractable thanks to the \gls{com} formulation combined with surrogate models. \end{inparaenum}

 Further works should focus on the extension of \gls{com} methods to non-Gaussian random processes with possibly non stationnary prior autocovariance functions.
 In that case, the change of measure formulation needs to be generalized to account for possible non Gaussian dependencies in the priors.
-For seismic tomography applications, it would be interesting to add other types of observations, such as the direction of propagation, the maximum amplitude or even the full waveform, to improve the estimation the reduced coordinates with higher indices.
+For seismic tomography applications, it would be interesting to add other types of observations, such as the direction of propagation, the maximum amplitude or even the full waveform, to improve the estimation of the reduced coordinates with higher indices.
+More generally, the extension to three-dimensional cases is not conceptually limited by the \gls{com} method but by the number of \gls{kl} modes required to accurately represent the field of interest.
+Current work focuses on the development of adaptive dimension reduction techniques to tackle this issue.